 LUPC’s approach to supplier due diligence has been recognised as leading practice by independent third-party assessors, academics and professional institutes.

-We are externally assessed every two years against the ISO20400 standard.
-Academics regularly cite our approach, most recently in “Intersecting sustainabilities: Protecting both people and planet in public sector supply chains” research funded by the Modern Slavery and Human Rights Policy and Evidence Centre (Modern Slavery PEC), also recognised by CIPS.
+We are externally assessed against the ISO20400 standard.
+Academics regularly cite our approach, most recently in“Intersecting sustainabilities: Protecting both people and planet in public sector supply chains” research funded by the Modern Slavery and Human Rights Policy and Evidence Centre (Modern Slavery PEC), also recognised by CIPS.
 We continue to collaborate with researchers, with a forthcoming case study to be published by Routledge in a chapter of “Teaching Public Procurement: Bridging Theory and Practice” written by Sofia Gonzalez De Aguinaga and Martina Trusgnach.

 Our approach is agile, with continuous development a core value of our work in this area since 2017.
 We work in partnership with suppliers to support a “race to the top”, rather than adopting a compliance-driven burden of meeting minimum standards.